Click here to learn about reporting a Motor Vehicle Collision

-199. (1) Every person in charge of a motor vehicle or street car who is directly or indirectly involved in an accident shall, if the accident results in personal injuries or in damage to property apparently exceeding an amount prescribed by regulation, report the accident forthwith to the nearest police officer and furnish him or her with the information concerning the accident as may be required by the officer under subsection (3).
+199. (1) Every person in charge of a motor vehicle or street car who is directly or indirectly involved in a collision shall, if the collision results in personal injuries or in damage to property apparently exceeding an amount prescribed by regulation, report the collision forthwith to the nearest police officer and furnish him or her with the information concerning the collision as may be required by the officer under subsection (3).
 R.S.O.
 1990, c.
 H.8, s.
 199 (1); 2002, c.
 17, Sched.
 F, Table.

 Notification of damage to trees, fences, etc.

-201. Every person who, as a result of an accident or otherwise, operates or drives a vehicle or leads, rides or drives an animal upon a highway and thereby damages any shrub, tree, pole, light, sign, sod or other property on the highway or a fence bordering the highway shall forthwith report the damage to a police officer.
+201. Every person who, as a result of a collision or otherwise, operates or drives a vehicle or leads, rides or drives an animal upon a highway and thereby damages any shrub, tree, pole, light, sign, sod or other property on the highway or a fence bordering the highway shall forthwith report the damage to a police officer.
 R.S.O.
 1990, c.
 H.8, s.
 201.

 When medical or rescue assistance is required, or when an involved vehicle leaves the scene or when in doubt, dial 911.

-When it is not an emergency situation you must contact the Windsor Police Service's “non-emergency number” at 519-258-6111.
+When it is not an emergency situation you must contact the Windsor Police Service “Non-Emergency Number” at 519-258-6111.

 The call-taker will ask several questions to determine the appropriate police or emergency response.

-You may be asked to attend the Collision Reporting Centre to report your collision.
+You may be asked to attend the Collision Reporting Centre (CRC) to report your collision.

 The Collision Reporting Centre (CRC)